 Course-related communication with faculty and class members is considered professional communication.
 Courses with required online discussions may have rules pertaining to participation and academic rigor.

-Refer to the Acceptable Use policy for more information about electronic communication and netiquette.
+Refer to the Acceptable Use policy for more information about electronic communication and netiquette and minimum technology requirements.